-When it comes to how to connect a car battery as safely as possible, the installation process can be a challenge, especially if you have never tried doing something like this before.
-New car owners often have difficulty in determining what each step involves, and even more importantly, figuring out the order in which the steps should be followed.
-While some car maintenance tasks have no specific order, connecting a car battery properly can be of crucial importance, and it can spell the difference between a normally running car and a burnt electric system.
+Connecting a car battery safely can be a challenge, especially if you have never tried something like it before.
+New car owners often have difficulty determining what each step involves and figuring out the order for said steps.
+While some car maintenance tasks have no specific order, connecting a car battery properly can spell the difference between a normally running car and a burnt electric system.

-Once your new car battery is safely in place, it's time to check the electric system and make sure it’s functioning properly.
-Before proceeding, double check the connection to make sure your car battery is connected correctly.
-Next, turn on your car, and try any of the electric or electronic systems (AC, music, infotainment etc.) to make sure they work.
-Next, measure your battery's output using a basic multimeter or a special measuring device designed to monitor car battery health.
-Once you're done, all you have to do is make sure to recycle or discard your old car battery safely.
-These are the basic requirements of learning how to connect a car battery as safely and as quickly as possible.
+Once your new car battery is safely in place, it's time to see if the electric system is functioning properly.
+Before proceeding, double check that your car battery is connected correctly.
+Next, turn on your car and try any of the electric or electronic systems (like A/C or radio) to make sure they work.
+You should also measure your battery's output using a multimeter, which is designed to monitor car battery health.
+Once you're done, all you have to do is make sure to recycle your old car battery, which you can do at most Advance Auto Parts locations.

 *Car battery testing and installation available on most automotive vehicles, at most locations, unless prohibited by law.